Khoaph1709/Stock-Analysis-Using-Python/README.md

 │       ├── TA_visulization.png
 │       ├── TSM-closing-price.png
 │       └── Trading_Volume.png
+├── data/
+│   └── # Stock data files will be stored here
 ├── notebooks/
 │   └── stock-market-analysis-final.ipynb
+├── requirements.txt
 └── README.md
 ```

 - **Root Directory**: Contains all the files related to the web application (HTML, CSS, JavaScript) directly, making it compatible with GitHub Pages.
     - `assets/images/`: Stores all the image assets used in the web application, such as charts and plots generated from the analysis.
+- `data/`: This directory is intended to store all raw and processed stock data files.
 - `notebooks/`: Contains the Jupyter Notebooks used for data collection, analysis, and model development.
+- `requirements.txt`: Lists all the Python dependencies required for the project.
 - `README.md`: This file, providing an overview of the project, its structure, and instructions for setup and usage.

 ## Features